Jay-1409/TimeMachine/User_Guide.md

 3. Make sure your template includes the required variables:
    - `{{to_email}}`, `{{subject}}`, `{{message}}`
 4. Try sending a test email

+### Password Issues

+If you forgot your password:

+1. Click "Forgot Password" on the login screen
+2. Enter your email address
+3. Check your email for password reset instructions
+4. Follow the link to create a new password

 ### Other Issues